yonkahlon/Zenject/README.md

 This works ok for small projects, but as the complexity of your project grows it is often a tedious process.
 The problem gets worse if the startup time of your application is particularly bad, or when the resolve errors only occur from factories at various points at runtime.
 What would be great is some tool to analyze your object graph and tell you exactly where all the missing bindings are, without requiring the cost of firing up your whole app.

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
-This will execute all installers for the current scene and construct a fully bound container.
+This will execute all installers for the current scene and construct a fully bound container (with null values for all instances).
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).

 Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item as part of your testing suite.